Theory of Electronic Nematic Criticality Constrained by Elastic Compatibility: Direction-Selective Nematic Criticality

+The results discussed in this section in the isotropic solid, and shown in Fig. \ref{fig:supp_varphi_to_Phi_mapping}, therefore represent the maximum set of critical momentum directions associated with the full set of $d$-orbital basis functions.
+To apply this method to crystals, as shown in Appendix \ref{app-subsec:helical_anisotropic_nemato-elasticity}, one uses the point-group symmetry to select the subset of critical $d$-orbital basis functions, corresponding to components that transform as non-trivial irreducible representations of the point group.
+Then the manifold of critical momenta follows from the set of directions for which these nematic components project exclusively onto the compatible doublet $(\Phi_2, \Phi_3)$ and not on the incompatible and dilatational sectors.

-restricting the nematic director's orientation in terms of the momentum direction, namely, $\alpha = \phi \pm \pi/4$.
-We demonstrate the deformation generated by a static planar nematic wave in a 3D isotropic medium in Fig.~\ref{fig:compatible_planar_deformations} by showing the simplified case of a tetragonal-to-orthorhombic $\varphi_{2xy}$-nematic, corresponding to $\alpha = \pi/4$.
+Returning to the planar limit of helical elastostatics, we demonstrate the deformation generated by a static planar nematic wave in a 3D isotropic medium in Fig.~\ref{fig:compatible_planar_deformations} by showing the simplified case of a tetragonal-to-orthorhombic $\varphi_{2xy}$-nematic, corresponding to $\alpha = \pi/4$.
 There is a clear difference between the nemato-elastic strain induced by planar modulations along critical directions ($\varphi_{2xy} \propto \Phi_2$) with that induced by modulation along non-critical directions ($\varphi_{2xy} \propto \Phi_1$).
 In the latter case, $\boldsymbol{\mathfrak{D}}(\pi/4)\cdot\boldsymbol{\varphi}_\parallel \neq 0$ because local dilatation strains accompany the shear strain, as is required by the compatibility relations and the helical equations of state in \eqref{eq:elastic_equations_of_state}.
 The lattice displacement vector in the figure is obtained by directly integrating the sinusoidal strain wave, as was done for a purely 2D system in Ref. \cite{KaanPaper}.

 Returning to \eqref{eq:planar_free_energy_intermediate}, the third condition, $\hat{e}_{2}\cdot\boldsymbol{\varphi}_{\perp} = 0$, is a new type of nemato-orbital coupling for out-of-plane nematics, which is absent in the two-dimensional theory.
 Returning to the out-of-plane director, $\boldsymbol{\varphi}_\perp$, expressed in terms of the director $\boldsymbol{\mathcal{N}}$ , this third condition yields